rdelarosa3/tictactoe-challenge/README.md

 - The code will need to be scalable to accommodate any n x n board.
 - The challenge is targeting scalability and refactoring of existing code
 - Challenge is not to create a CLI Application

+### Branch game-play created for a CLI App
+- If Assumptions were incorrect using app.rb as main script